YanuarGuo/ProfileCard/README.md

 ## Usage

 ### Generating a Profile Card

 1. Enter your **name, bio, and upload a profile picture**.
 2. Customize the **card design or text** (optional).
-3. Click **"Confirm"** to personalize the card.
+3. Click **"Confirm"** to generate the personalized card.
-4. Click **"Read Profile"** to read the card.
+4. Click **"Read Profile"** to retrieve a saved profile from a smart card.

 ### Using the Tap Reader

 1. Connect your **PC/SC smart card reader**.
 2. Tap your **Mifare 4K Smart Card** on the reader.
 3. The application will detect the card and **read the stored profile data**.
 4. The **profile details** will be displayed automatically.
-5. Can be used as an **Employee/Student attendance system**.
+5. Can be used as an **employee or student attendance system**.

 ## Tap Reader Implementation Methods

 The tap reader supports two methods for detecting and reading smart cards:

 ✅ **Timer-Based Method**
-- Uses a timer to periodically check for a card presence.
+- Uses a timer to periodically check for card presence.
 - Easier to implement and integrates well with the UI thread.
 - Suitable for applications that do not require ultra-fast detection.